AlanHohn/conversational-git/chapter-02.md

 help us:

 {% highlight text %}
-touch bad-01 bad-02 bad-03 bad-04
+touch bad01 bad02 bad03 bad04
 git add .
-git commit -am "Bad files"
+git commit -m "Bad files"
-rm bad-*
+rm bad*
 git commit -m "Remove bad files"
 {% endhighlight %}

 Again we find that nothing happens because those changes weren't staged.
-We can't do `git rm bad-*` because those files are already gone from the working copy.
+We can't do `git rm bad*` because those files are already gone from the working copy.
 But we can do this:

 {% highlight text %}